List of Kentucky supplemental roads and rural secondary highways (1500–1999): KY 1770

+KY 1778

+Kentucky Route 1778 is a 8.392 mi rural secondary highway in southwestern Lincoln County.

+KY 1778 begins at KY 198 in the village of McKinney.
+The highway heads south along Geneva McKinney Road parallel to a Cincinnati, New Orleans and Texas Pacific Railway and Norfolk Southern Railway line.
+At Geneva, the highway begins to run concurrently with KY 698 on Green River South Road.
+KY 1778 crosses McKinney Creek on the overlap and crosses the Green River just after splitting east from KY 698.
+The highway parallels the railroad into the valley of the South Fork Green River, then the route turns to follow the creek east after the railroad continues southeast.
+KY 1778 crosses the river and follows a curvaceous path to its eastern terminus at KY 501 (Kings Mountain Road) northeast of Kings Mountain.
+The Kentucky Transportation Cabinet extended KY 1778 northwest over its KY 698 overlap to Geneva and on Geneva McKinney Road to McKinney through an October 22, 2001, official order.

 KY 1779

 Kentucky Route 1779 is a 10.018 mi rural secondary highway in eastern Shelby County.
 The highway follows Benson Pike beginning at the named road's eastern intersection with KY 1871 (Cranbourne Grange) east of Shelbyville.
 KY 1779 crosses an arm of Guist Creek Lake and meets the northern end of KY 1667, which provides boating access to the lake.
 The highway passes to the north of the Thomas Threlkeld House and by the Thomas Weakley House and the Graham House.
 KY 1779 intersects KY 395 (Elmburg Road) south of Bagdad next to a mysterious historic commercial building only referred to as the Building at Jct. of KY 395 and 1779.
 The highway meets the northern end of KY 1472 (Mink Run Road) and curves northeast toward the village of Hatton.
 There, KY 1779 crosses the Dutch Fork of North Benson Creek, part of the Kentucky River watershed.
 The highway has an oblique grade crossing of a R.J.
 Corman Railroad Group rail line and reaches its eastern terminus at KY 1005 (Vigo Road) at the Shelby–Franklin county line.